Pathogen-Genomics-Cymru/covate/README.md

 ![Build Status](https://github.com/Pathogen-Genomics-Cymru/covate/workflows/Covate-CI/badge.svg)
 # covate #
+Covate uses the COG-UK metadata to forecast the time series for lineages of SARS-CoV-2 that are common to a specified list of regions.
+It can also be used to investigate the likelihood of lineages being imported between regions.

+Covate consists of three analyses:
+1) **PREDICT, --predict ,-p** <br />
-Covate uses the COG-UK metadata to forecast time series for lineages of SARS-CoV-2 that are common to a specified list of regions.
-The selection of either a VAR or VECM model is automated on a per lineage basis, based on the results of a cointegration test.
+Covate can forecast the time series of sequenced cases for lineages that are common to all the regions.
+The selection of either a VAR or VECM model is automated on a per lineage basis from the results of a cointegration test.
 The selection of parameters for the chosen model is also automated.

+2) **VALIDATE, --validate, -v** <br />
+Covate can also build validation forecasts for existing metadata.
+For example, the validation forecast from 30/8/2021 would be a replicate of the prediction forecast from 16/8/2021 (when running with default parameters).
+The validation forecast is plotted against the actual time series.

+3) **CROSS-CORRELATION, --cross-correlation, -c** <br />
-In addition, covate can also build validation forecasts for existing metadata, and run a cross-correlation analysis that investigates the likelihood of lineages of SARS-CoV-2 being imported between two regions.
+Covate can run a cross-correlation analysis that investigates the likelihood of lineages of SARS-CoV-2 being imported between the regions.

 ## Install ##
 The recommended Python versions for running covate are 3.7.x - 3.9.x (other versions may work but are untested).
 To install using pip with git+: